NASA

 On this page you will find tools designed to help you, the user, calculate the exposure time required for a given source at a given signal to noise, or vice versa.

-We have provided a Jupyter notebook which walks through each step of the calculation, and a python script that will open a gui in which you can input your objects information.
+We have provided a Jupyter notebook which walks through each step of the calculation, and a python script that will open a GUI in which you can input your objects information.

 To run both scripts you will need to download the accompanying data files.

-Both the notebook and the gui require the user to specify the filter, zodiacal light contribution, type of source, fitting method, and signal to noise.
+Both the notebook and the GUI require the user to specify the filter, zodiacal light contribution, type of source, fitting method, and signal to noise.
 In this notebook we will be doing exposure time calculations for point sources, and extended sources with half-light radii of 0.2 arcsec or 0.3 arcsec.

 The exposure times used within these calculations are quantized in multiples of 3 readout frames, with the number of visits/dithers being 1.